 This summary of age discrimination law in the Czech Republic has been prepared by Randl Partners, the Ius Laboris member for the Czech Prepublic: www.randls.com

-Discrimination is justified if there is a genuine and determining occupational requirement.
-Discrimination might be justified, for example, by the nature of particular occupational activities.
+Nonetheless, discrimination may be justified if there is a genuine and determining occupational requirement.
+Discrimination might be justified, for example, depending on the nature of the particular occupational activities.
 All justification must be legitimate and adequate.

 Age discrimination is prohibited in all labour relationships.
-It relates not only to employees working on the basis of employment contract but also to those working on the basis of agreements on work performed outside employment law relationship as well as on agency workers.
+It relates not only to employees working on the basis of employment contract, but also to those working on the basis of agreements on work performed outside employment law relationship as well as to agency workers.

 Both young and old are protected.

-According to the Anti-Discrimination Act, an employee who has been discriminated against or whose rights to equal treatment have been harmed is entitled to demand that the employer desist, provide rectification of the consequences and provide appropriate satisfaction.
+According to the Anti-Discrimination Act, an employee who has been discriminated against or whose rights to equal treatment have been harmed, is entitled to demand that the employer desist, rectify the issue and provide appropriate satisfaction.
 If an employee's dignity or reputation at the workplace is substantially harmed, he/she may claim monetary compensation.
 The amount of monetary compensation depends on the court’s consideration.
 There is no limit of compensation for discrimination.

-Disputes arising from discrimination are solved by the ordinary courts.
+Disputes arising from discrimination are heard by the ordinary courts.
 There are no special employment courts or bodies in the Czech Republic.

 There are no criminal sanctions for age discrimination.

 Discrimination claims are rare in the Czech Republic.
-This is caused by duration of the court procedures, high costs of court proceedings and the fact that employees are not generally accustomed to protect their rights in court.
+This is largely attributed to the lengthy litigation proceedings, high costs of court proceedings and the fact that employees are generally not accustomed to protect their rights in court.

-In general, blue-collar employees are usually unaware of their rights, are afraid of losing their jobs and do not want to spend their money on lawyers and legal proceedings.
-White-collar employees are on the other hand much more aware of their rights and are more willing to defend them.
-The risk of a legal claim from these employees is therefore higher.
-Of course where an employee has trade union representation, often access to legal information through trade union lawyers is easier.
+In general, blue-collar employees are usually unaware of their rights, are afraid of losing their jobs and do not want to spend their money on lawyers and expensive legal proceedings.
+White-collar employees are on the other hand, much more aware of their rights and are more willing to defend themselves.
+It is therefore, more common for white-collar employees to bring a legal claim where they have faced discrimination in the workplace.
+Where an employee has trade union representation, legal information is more easily accessible, especially when they have access to trade union lawyers.

-Generally, there is no retirement age in the Czech Republic which would allow the employer to terminate the employment with the employee after his reaching a certain age.
+Generally, there is no retirement age in the Czech Republic which would allow the employer to terminate an employee’s employment.
 However, some employees must retire at certain age according to special laws.
-This is mostly the case for employees providing public services such as judges, public prosecutors and civil servants under the Act on civil service (Act No. 234/2014 Coll.) who must retire at 70 or professional soldiers who must retire upon the statutory retirement age.
+For example, employees working in the public sector such as judges, public prosecutors and civil servants under the Act on Civil Service (Act No. 234/2014 Coll.) must retire at 70.
+Military personnel must retire once they receive their pension.

-As already mentioned above discrimination cases are very rare in the Czech Republic.
+Discrimination cases are very rare in the Czech Republic.
 The most important one was considered by the Czech Constitutional Court.
-The court in this case ruled that company reorganisation resulting in the dismissal of older employees and subsequent hiring of younger employees may be considered discriminatory even when the particular dismissal is valid, based on lawful grounds and objectively justified.
-This ruling was issued on the basis of statistics which showed a substantial difference between the ages of the dismissed employees and the hired ones (80% of dismissed were older than 50 and 93% of hired were younger than 28).
-On the other hand, the court also stated that it is not possible to reach the absolute balance of effects of organisational changes on all groups of employees.
+The court in this case ruled that a company reorganisation resulting in the dismissal of older employees and subsequent hiring of younger employees was considered discriminatory even when the particular dismissal was valid, based on lawful grounds and was objectively justified.
+This ruling was issued on the basis of statistics which showed a substantial difference between the ages of the dismissed employees and the employees who were hired (80% of dismissed were older than 50, and 93% of hired were younger than 28).
+The court also stated that it is not possible to reach the absolute balance of effects of organisational changes on all groups of employees.